Updated Mar 31, 2026§ For Pets

 Where they split is health monitoring.
 The Tractive DOG 6 includes heart rate tracking, bark detection, and wellness scoring.
 The Fi Mini tracks steps and sleep but doesn’t monitor vitals.
 If your vet has asked you to watch your dog’s resting heart rate, Tractive is the only option here.

-The Tractive app works in 175+ countries.
+Tractive’s coverage help page states that the tracker works in 175+ countries.
 The Fi app is US-only.
 Travel internationally?
 Tractive is your only option.

 What Does Each Tracker Cost Over 2 Years?